1966 World Series: Aftermath

 This was the last hurrah for the Dodgers of this era.
 In an eight-year span from 1959 to 1966, they played in four World Series, winning three of them.
 In addition, they finished second twice (once losing in a playoff) and fourth once.
 Sandy Koufax, though arguably at the peak of his career, announced his retirement following the World Series because of the chronic arthritis and bursitis in his pitching elbow.
 In addition, shortstop and 1962 Most Valuable Player Maury Wills was traded to the Pittsburgh Pirates in December.
 Tommy Davis, the 1962 and 1963 NL batting champion, still not fully recovered from a severely broken ankle suffered in 1965, was traded to the New York Mets after the 1966 season.
 Finally, third baseman/utility man Jim Gilliam announced his retirement.
 The Dodgers still had decent pitching, but their offense was among the worst in the majors.
 They finished in eighth place in 1967 and in seventh in 1968, before a new group of young players led the team back into contention in 1969.
-For the 20-year period from 1969 to 1988, the Dodgers won 2 World Series (1981 and 1988), 5 National League pennants (1974, 1977, 1978, 1981, 1988), and 7 National League Western Division titles (1974, 1977, 1978, 1981, 1983, 1985, 1988).
+The Dodgers would return to the World Series in 1974, but lost in five games to the Oakland Athletics, becoming the last victim of an Athletics three-peat from 1972 to 1974.
+They also returned to the Fall Classic in 1977 and 1978, but lost both to their archrival in the New York Yankees in six games.
+They would eventually win their next championship in 1981 over the Yankees in six games.

-Meanwhile, Baltimore became the dominant American League team in the late 1960s and early 1970s.
-Injuries slowed the team down in 1967, and they finished second to the 103-win Detroit Tigers in 1968.
-They won three straight A.L. pennants from 1969–71 (winning over 100 games each season), as well as the 1970 World Series.
-The Orioles won the American League Eastern Division again in 1973 and 1974, but they fell to the Oakland Athletics dynasty, which went to (and won) the World Series three straight years.
-The Orioles returned to the World Series in 1979, but they lost to the Pirates in 7 games.
-The Orioles won at least 90 games in all but three seasons from 1968 through 1983, culminating in their 1983 World Series victory over the Phillies.
+Meanwhile, Baltimore became the dominant American League team in the late 1960s and most of the 1970s, making the postseason in 1969, 1970, 1971, 1973, 1974, and 1979.
+Injuries slowed the team down in 1967, and they finished second to the eventual World Series champion in the 103-win Detroit Tigers in 1968.
+They would reach the World Series three straight times afterward.
+Their first was in 1969, where they were shockingly upset by the New York Mets in five games.
+Then, they returned the following year, and defeated the Cincinnati Reds in five games for their second championship.
+After that, they returned in 1971, but blew a two-games-to-none series lead and lost to the Pittsburgh Pirates in seven games.